dotnet/docs/docs/azure/sdk/resource-management.md

 #### Structured Resource Identifier

-Resource IDs contain useful information about the resource itself, but they are plain strings that have to be parsed.
-Instead of implementing your own parsing logic, you can use a `ResourceIdentifier` object which will do the parsing for you: `new ResourceIdentifier("myid");`.
+Resource IDs contain useful information about the resource itself, but they're plain strings that have to be parsed.
+Instead of implementing your own parsing logic, you can use a `ResourceIdentifier` object that will do the parsing for you: `new ResourceIdentifier("myid");`.

 #### Example: Parsing an ID using a ResourceIdentifier object